sdroege/gstreamer-rs/docs/gstreamer-audio/docs.md

  PLC, it should also accept NULL data in `handle_frame` and provide for data for indicated duration.

+This is an Abstract Base Class, you cannot instantiate it.

 # Implements

 [`AudioDecoderExt`](trait.AudioDecoderExt.html), [`gst::ElementExt`](../gst/trait.ElementExt.html), [`gst::ObjectExt`](../gst/trait.ObjectExt.html), [`glib::object::ObjectExt`](../glib/object/trait.ObjectExt.html), [`AudioDecoderExtManual`](prelude/trait.AudioDecoderExtManual.html)